arcus/education_modules/citizen_science/citizen_science.md

 language: en
 narrator: UK English Female
 title: Citizen Science
-comment:  This is a short, focused description of the module.
+comment:  This is an overview of citizen science for biomedical researchers.
-long_description: This is a longer description, which should be understandable for a lay audience.
-It will print under "Is this module right for me?" in the overview.
+long_description: This module describes what citizen science is, how it is used in research, and what motivates participants to contribute.
+It also highlights several examples of real citizen science projects being used in biomedical research and related fields.
+No prior knowledge is assumed.
 estimated_time: 30 minutes
 @learning_objectives